-For many of those undergoing in vitro fertilization (IVF) treatment at Fertility Specialists of Texas, blastocyst embryo transfer capabilities have led to safer, more effective treatment.
-The human embryo enters the blastocyst stage 5-6 days after fertilization, at which time it is composed of 70 to 100 cells.
-During IVF treatment, the transfer of the embryo at the blastocyst stage offers a number of distinct advantages that can increase pregnancy rates and virtually eliminate the likelihood of dangerous multiple births (triplets and quadruplets, for instance).
+For many of those undergoing in vitro fertilization (IVF), blastocyst transfer has led to safer, more effective treatment.
+The human embryo enters the blastocyst stage five to six days after fertilization.
+At this time, the embryo has 70 to 100 cells.
+During IVF treatment, the transfer of the embryo at the blastocyst stage offers many advantages.
+For example, it can increase pregnancy rates and virtually eliminate the likelihood of dangerous multiple births (like triplets and quadruplets).

-During IVF treatment with blastocyst transfer, unfertilized eggs (oocytes) are retrieved from the ovary.
-They are then fertilized in our state-of-the-art IVF lab, creating embryos.
-Instead of being transferred to the uterus after 3 days, which is the case during traditional IVF treatment, the embryos are allowed to progress to the blastocyst stage over a period of 5-6 days.
-During unassisted fertilization, the embryo must reach the blastocyst stage in order to attach to the uterine wall.
-During blastocyst transfer IVF, the embryo is implanted in the uterus during this same stage of development, some consider this to be a more natural implantation method.
+During IVF treatment with blastocyst transfer, one of our Dallas-Fort Worth fertility doctors retrieve the unfertilized eggs (oocytes) from the ovary.
+Our embryologists then fertilize the eggs in our state-of-the-art IVF lab.
+Instead of transferring the resulting embryo after three days, the embryo progresses to the blastocyst stage.
+During unassisted fertilization, the embryo must reach the blastocyst stage to attach to the uterine wall.
+During blastocyst transfer in IVF, the embryo implants in the uterus at this same stage of development.
+Some consider this to be a more natural implantation method.

-During standard IVF treatment, multiple embryos are typically implanted in the uterus.
-This is done to overcome the challenges posed by embryos that stop growing during the blastocyst or subsequent stages.
-Because not all embryos will grow to maturity, transferring multiple embryos helps increase the pregnancy rate for IVF procedures.
-If, however, despite the statistical likelihood of them not doing so, multiple embryos continue to grow, potentially dangerous multiple births can be the result.
-During IVF treatment with blastocyst embryo transfer, we are able to see which embryos grow past the blastocyst stage before they are transferred to the uterus.
-This means when 1 embryo is transferred, which is the protocol at Fertility Specialists of Texas, it provides the safest avenue to achieve a pregnancy.
+Some doctors transfer multiple embryos to the uterus.
+Because not all embryos will grow to maturity, transferring multiple embryos helps increase the pregnancy rate for IVF.
+However, if multiple embryos continue to grow, potentially dangerous multiple births can result.
+During IVF with blastocyst embryo transfer, we can see which embryos grow past the blastocyst stage before they are transferred to the uterus.
+This means when one embryo is transferred, which is the protocol we follow, it provides the safest way to achieve a pregnancy.